Pediatric Emergency Medicine Fellowship Curriculum | NYU Langone Health

 Promoting a healthy work–life balance for a successful and happy career is a cornerstone of our program’s philosophy.
 Our fellows make their own shift schedules, and we pay careful attention, respect, and equity to holidays, vacation requests, and circadian rhythms.
 Our program has a long history of respecting and promoting adult learning and autonomy, and we protect dedicated educational and research time throughout training.

 As a small program and division, we benefit from a real “family feel.”
 Fellows, faculty, and program leadership enjoy open communication.
-We host numerous social events throughout the year, including a summer welcome barbecue hosted by the program director; division and departmental holiday parties; an intimate fellowship graduation dinner (in addition to larger departmental graduation celebrations); an annual retreat; and multiple smaller get-togethers driven by fellows’ input.
+We host numerous social events throughout the year, including a summer welcome barbecue hosted by the vice chair for education of the Department of Emergency Medicine; division and departmental holiday parties; an intimate fellowship graduation dinner (in addition to larger departmental graduation celebrations); an annual retreat; and multiple smaller get-togethers driven by fellows’ input.
 Social events are adapted to virtual formats as needed.

 The Department of Emergency Medicine also hosts various wellness events including comedy club performances, exercise classes, and group ski trips.
 Additionally, NYU Langone’s Graduate Medical Education program offers significant wellness and mental health benefits such as free, confidential therapy sessions; a 24-hour mental health hotline; and generous health insurance benefits.
 There are also comprehensive programs for work–life assistance (including backup emergency childcare) and discounts including gym memberships, restaurants, and retail stores.
 From a social perspective, we benefit from the rich and vibrant offerings of New York City, with world-class restaurants, theater, parks, and entertainment at our fingertips.